Why is this medication prescribed?

 Gefitinib comes as a tablet to take by mouth.
 It is usually taken with or without food once a day.
 Take gefitinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take gefitinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If you are unable to swallow the tablets, you may dissolve them in water.
-Place one tablet in a half a glass of plain, non-carbonated drinking water.
-Stir with a spoon for about 10 minutes until the tablet is dissolved.
-Do not use the spoon to crush the tablet.
+Place one tablet in 4 to 8 ounces (120 to 240 mL) of plain, noncarbonated drinking water.
+Stir with a spoon for about 15 minutes until the tablet is dissolved.
 Drink the mixture right away.
-Rinse the glass with another half glass of water and drink the rinse water to be sure that you swallow all of the medication.
+Rinse the glass with another 4 to 8 ounces (120 to 240 mL) of water and drink the rinse water right away to be sure that you swallow all of the medication.

 Other uses for this medicine